Negro Spiritual Royalties Initiative

 We at First Church in JP are beginning the process of working to build right relationship with indigenous communities.
 One action is ongoing development of a land and labor acknowledgment:

-This congregation is beginning the work of repair, of reparation, for this history.
-We are not yet sure what this will entail, but we can begin by learning and telling our real history.
+Our congregation has begun the work of repair by learning and telling our more complete history.
+We will continue to work with community and denominational partners as we strive to make our community whole.
 We invite you to bring your open heart, your ideas, and your commitment into this work.

 First Church Historical Examples